 The Time Range filter allows you to view your data over a specific time period.
-The filter will default to 7 days when you arrive at the Cadence Analytics tab.
+The filter will default to 7 days when you arrive at the Cadences Report tab.
 Since the filter is already in use, the icon will appear blue.

 To edit the filter, follow these steps: